armytag/langs/qathebo/texts/LCC11_Qathebo.md

 <p class="freetranslation">"I will walk to school."</p>
 </div>

-When used with a temporal or stative noun, it indicates that the predicate occurs *until* the allative time or state is reached.

 ##### Ablative (*-di*)

 The Ablative case indicates which noun the verb occurs away from.
-Unlike the Locative case, this case emphasizes motion relative to the inflected noun, and frames the noun as the origin of that motion.
+When used with temporal or stative nouns it indicates that the predicate has occured *since* the ablative time or state.

 <div class="gloss">
 <p class="number"></p>